-Oregon Museum of Science and Industry
+Oregon Museum of Science and Industry (OMSI)

-Located on the banks of the Willamette River on Portland’s central east side, the Oregon Museum of Science and Industry attracts kids and kids at heart with fun and educational exhibits.
-Learn all you need to know about Egyptian pharaohs at The Discovery of King Tut, create solutions to real-world problems at Designing Our World and head to Innovation Station to build a machine that flies.
+Located on the banks of the Willamette River on Portland’s central east side, the Oregon Museum of Science and Industry attracts kids (and kids at heart) with fun and educational exhibits.
+Learn all you need to know about Egyptian Pharaohs at ‘The Discovery of King Tut’, create solutions to real-world problems at ‘Designing Our World’ and head to ‘Innovation Station’ to build a machine that flies.

 Portland Aerial Tram

-In Northwest Portland along the hillside bordering the Willamette River, Forest Park offers over 5,000 acres of natural beauty for hiking, biking, horseback riding and wildlife watching.
-The Forest Park Conservancy also hosts guided discovery hikes and an all-trails challenge for visitors as well as the annual Forest Park Marathon held in August.
+With 30 miles of trails for hiking, biking, horseback riding, and wildlife watching, you will definitely get some good family time in.
+The Forest Park Conservancy also hosts guided discovery hikes and an all-trails challenge for visitors.
+Try visiting in August for the annual Forest Park Marathon!

 Portland Saturday Market

 When it comes to fun, outdoor attractions for families, the Portland Saturday Market always makes the list.
 Open every weekend from March through Christmas Eve, this arts-and-crafts fair in Portland’s historic Old Town neighborhood attracts more than 750,000 visitors each year.